A mockup for a browser link being shared. The button below includes the prompt: "I think this news is accurate."

 Evidence That It Works

-Capraro and Celadin (2022) conducted lab experiments in which participants were shown true and false news items and given the option to click on a "share" button to indicate they would share them on social media.
-When the researchers included the text "think if this news is accurate" on the share button, participants were more than 25% less likely to indicate that they would share fake news compared to participants who did not see an accuracy prompt.
-Importantly, the prompt did not decrease participants' intention to share real news.
+Capraro and Celadin (2022) operationalize how accuracy nudges might be applied online, likewise conducting several online lab experiments.
+Participants were shown true and false news items and given the option to click on a "share" button to indicate they would share them on social media.
+When the researchers included the text "think if this news is accurate" on the share button, participants were more than 25% less likely to indicate they'd share fake news compared to participants who did not see an accuracy prompt.
+(Note: all effects we include are statistically significant, unless otherwise stated.)
+Importantly, the accuracy reminder did not decrease participants' intention to share real news.

 Why It Matters

-Fake news make up a small percentage of information on social media, but because fabricated stories are often designed to provoke division and anger, even small amounts of fake news can lead to civic and physical harm.
-Platforms, however, may be limited in their ability to identify and remove fake news because of the challenges in creating reliable algorithms and concerns over censorship.
+Fake news makes up a small percentage of information on social media, but because fabricated stories are often designed to provoke division and anger, even small amounts of fake news can lead to civic and physical harm.
+Platforms may be limited in their ability to identify and remove fake news, however, because of the challenges in creating reliable algorithms and concerns over censorship.
 By prompting accuracy, platforms can call on the judgment of good faith users to identify and slow the spread of fake news.

 Special Considerations